Star Lotulelei: Snow

+Utah

 In 2010, Lotulelei transferred to the University of Utah, and played in all 13 games for the Utah Utes football team, and became a starter for the final three games of the season.
 He totaled 21 tackles with 2.5 tackles for a loss, and also was credited for a half quarterback sack, which came against San Jose State in arguably his best game of the season (season-high five tackles).
 Lotulelei also made several appearances at offensive guard.

 A regular starter in 2011, Lotulelei was an All-Pac-12 Conference performer and won the Morris Trophy as the league's best defensive lineman.
 He started all 13 games, and registered 44 tackles, 1.5 sacks, one pass breakup, a forced fumble, and a fumble recovery.
 His 9.0 tackles for loss tied sophomore linebacker Trevor Reilly for second on the team.
 In a 14–31 loss against Washington, Lotulelei had six tackles including 2.5 tackles for a loss.
 A week later he had five tackles in a 14–35 loss against Arizona State.
 Against California, Lotulelei surprised with a 17-yard reception on a fake punt play.
 Utah finished the regular season 7–5 and played Georgia Tech in the 2011 Sun Bowl.
 Lotulelei made six tackles and recovered a fumble and was awarded the Jimmy Rogers, Jr. Trophy for the Most Valuable Lineman.

 Lotulelei returned to the University of Utah for his senior year, and started in all 12 games at nose tackle.
 He recorded 42 tackles included a team-high 11 tackles for loss and 5.0 sacks, while also having four pass breakups, four fumble recoveries and three forced fumbles.
 A season-high seven tackles plus two pass breakup came early in the season in a 24–21 win against the school to which he had previously committed, Brigham Young.
-Lotulelei blocked a 51-yard field goal attempt with 1 second remaining following a third-down incompletion.
+Lotulelei blocked a 51-yard field goal attempt with one second remaining following a third-down incompletion.
 Two weeks later, Lotulelei had a heralded performance against All-Pac-12 center Khaled Holmes of the USC Trojans in a 28–38 loss for the Utes.